Dah-phd/idiom/README.md

 - add word select with multicursor
 - add mouse tests to mouse effects on modals
 - check on sort text in autocomplete (probably not that useful as request is sent once)
-- change to select mode on file open with mouse
 - maybe more autocomplete (even on long words)

 - fix tracking edgecase where file is changed in by other app in select